Home » Substitutes » Best Substitute For White Wine Vinegar

 Pros

 Grape juice adds sweetness to dishes that generally incorporate white wine vinegar.
-It’s readily available at stores or, you may even have some already in your fridge.
+It’s readily available at stores.
+You may even have some already in your fridge.

 Cons